-Aboriginal and Torres Strait Islander students are generally eligible for the Indigenous Tutorial Assistance Scheme (ITAS).
+Aboriginal and Torres Strait Islander students are generally eligible for tutoring through the Indigenous Tutoring For Success (TFS) program.
 Students are allocated a tutor that helps with assignments and other university related tasks.

 Note that students enrolled in the block mode Bachelor of Community and Social Development program at Penrith campus can exit early from the degree with the Diploma of Community and Social Development.

 For more information on block programs or TFS, please contact the Contact Service Centre on 1300 897 669 .

 Learn about the cultural, historical, economic and social issues affecting Indigenous and non-Indigenous Australians.
 Find out more...(opens in a new window)